 We have invented what is probably the most disruptive paradigm shift in agricultural irrigation since the second Imperial Dynasty of China.

 Micro-Irrigation, (a.k.a.
 Drip Irrigation) which is widely accepted as the most effective form of irrigation, was actually invented by the Chinese during the Han Dynasty over 2,100 years ago as documented in the Fan Shengzhi shu.

 It disappeared from this historical record and the idea resurfaced around 1860 in Germany.

 Since then, it has had mixed success with farmers, and only a few major innovations by countries like Australia, Israel and the United States up until the 1960s, and hardly any innovation since then.

 Evolve past the Neolithic™

-Adaptive Precision Irrigation™, is the combination of a patented cost effective robotic liquid diverter and an open and highly scalable architecture.
+HydroGrid64™ is the combination of a patented cost effective robotic liquid diverter and an open and highly scalable hardware and software architecture.
 This combination provides a level of complete environmental analysis and control that was previously only partially available in very costly laboratory equipment.
-Our inventions and trade secrets are able to deliver this technology at a very low cost to any size grower: from a home indoor grower using individual pots, to an open field farm, anywhere from 8 up to 304,000 individual irrigation zones (and/or individual plants), each with their own sensor and irrigation point.
+Our technology is able to deliver these capabilities at a very low cost to any size grower: from a home indoor grower using individual pots, to an open field farm, anywhere from 8 up to 304,000 individual irrigation zones (and/or individual plants), each with their own sensor and irrigation point.

 Our patented Robotic Agricultural Irrigation and Analysis System allows both distribution of liquid feeds as well as selecting and mixing of individual nutrients from different sources.
 Our robotic diverter has other applications, for example it serves as the key component a real-time soil analysis robot (future AgroMe product), and even applications outside of the agricultural space such a general robotics.

-Never before has there been a system that is able to deliver specific nutrients to individual plants, and control every single environmental aspect in a scalable, secure and cost-effective way.
+Never before has there been a system that is able to deliver specific nutrients to individual plants and/or zones, and control every single environmental aspect in a scalable, secure and cost-effective way.